miniconnect/holodb/README.md

 # HoloDB &ndash; the on-the-fly relational database

-HoloDB is a relational database simulator that provides realistic mock data entirely on-the-fly, based on declarative configuration.
+HoloDB is a lightweight relational database simulator.
-It behaves like a regular database but requires no real storage, making it ideal for demos, prototypes, testing, and education.
+It launches instantly from your declarative configuration and presents a coherent, performant, writable database view without storing any data.
+Ideal for demos, prototypes, testing, education, or any situation traditionally involving synthetic or anonymized data.

 ## :bulb: Why HoloDB?